 - Tears of Joy: Kim, at the finish line.
 Chip even mentions the trope name.

 - Took a Level in Jerkass: Post-Race.
 They and BJ & Tyler both openly complained about not being chosen for All-Stars, and were rather negative about some of the teams who were selected.

 - What Happened to the Mouse?: Kim feeling like she was becoming The Load was brought up once in Egypt, and then never again for the rest of the Race.

 - Why Did It Have to Be Snakes?: Chip with heights.

 - A Wolf in Sheep's Clothing: In leg 9, while Colin was talking about how much he liked and trusted them, Chip & Kim talked about how their number one priority was to get Colin out of the Race.

 - Worthy Opponent: Colin called them this at the Finish Line.

 Colin Guinn & Christie Lee Woods

-- Anti-Villain: Despite the ego, the temper, and the other negative behavior, Colin would freely help and share information with the other teams (except Charla & Mirna), and they even gave one of their free trips to Dennis & Erika after the season was over.
+- Anti-Villain: Despite the ego, the temper, and the other negative behavior, Colin was actually social with the teams that were not Charla & Mirna, and even helped and shared information with them.
+Nor did any of the teams particularly dislike him, save for Charla & Mirna, they just really feared him.
+They even gave one of their free trips to Dennis & Erika after the season was over.